“Let the employees bring forward suggestions on how to improve employee morale”

 “The first day we hung the Celpax device on the wall I was quite excited to see where it would go.
 There was certainly some skepticism – actually a lot!”

 “It’s a bit frilly; you wouldn’t expect something like this from a business like ours.
 We sit at the bottom of the supply chain, handling heavy, dirty lumps of metals.
-You would more think this would go into a smart office with design engineers, it could easily raise the questions “why are we doing this?
+You would more think this would go into a smart office with design engineer, It could easily raise the questions “why are we doing this?
 What’s the catch?”, says the Operations Director.

 “At work, you’re supposed to keep your head down”